APTNER pass - Design System

 TAKEAWAY

-The implementation of the design system for a more cohesive experience across both APTNER and APTNER pass apps has proved 100% user preference and satisfaction rates upon user testing with 10 APTNER pass users.
+Implementing the design system to create a more cohesive experience across both the APTNER and APTNER pass apps resulted in improved usability and higher user satisfaction, as evidenced by user testing with 10 previous APTNER pass users.

 Sabin K.